How much does it cost to open a pho restaurant?

 By working out your costs systematically with a pro forma and updating it regularly, and then minimizing mistakes as you go, you can keep your cost as close as possible to your pro forma numbers.
 Otherwise the cost will be what your pro forma tells you (assuming it's done right) PLUS the cost of your mistakes.

-For help or consultation with either your pro forma or minimizing mistakes in opening your pho restaurant, drop me a note using the pho consultation form.
+For help or consultation with either your pro forma or minimizing mistakes in opening your pho restaurant, book a free consultation session with me on the pho restaurant consultation page.

 Please share your experience and thoughts in the comments below.